15 Million Reasons To Make You Smile

 On April 27th, 2024, the museum officially announced a gift, in excess of $15 million from Trustee Charles N. Grichar - a collection of The finest Willard clocks and Howard astronomical regulators in existence, all of which will double the museum’s collection.

-In addition, the collection will be housed in a new state-of-the-art facility that will substantially expand the museum’s footprint and offer a new compliment of horological support services.
+In addition, the collection will be housed in the Charles N. Grichar Center - a new state-of-the-art facility that will substantially expand the museum’s footprint and offer a new compliment of horological support services.

 to make this remarkable gift a reality, the museum must meet a capital campaign goal of $6 million.